fernandopassaia/app_fullstackdemo/README.md

 ### Mobile React-Native + Device-Info:
 Login Screen that Will Communicate with the BackEnd for Auth and Store the JWT.
 Once Logged, MobileApp will allow user to add this device to the account with the Details of the Device (Imei, PhoneNumber, Serial, manufacturer, model).
-Once Registered, Device and it's info will appears on the Panel > User > Equipment list.
+Once Registered, Device and it"s info will appears on the Panel > User > Equipment list.

 #
 ### License and USE of this App in a RealWorld Scenario: